hauke96/the-green-spot/content/posts/iceland-2018-report-3/index.en.md

 This time in a real and dry bed.
 Awesome!

-# Tag 12: Skælingar hut → Sveinstindur emergency shelter
+# Day 12: Skælingar hut → Sveinstindur emergency shelter
 {{< smallDate "2018-07-29" >}}

 After waking up, we saw three large black ravens outside the window, which can grow up to 60cm / 2ft.